A Letter To My Teen Leaving Home: Revisited

-A couple of years ago, I wrote a letter to my teen who was about to leave home.
-It was written in one of those 2 o’clock in the morning moments of clarity (laced with a little panic).
+A couple of years ago, I wrote a letter to my teen who was leaving home.
+It was written in one of those 2 o'clock in the morning moments of clarity (laced with a little panic).

 It's a great check-list for all parents of complex kids to use as you begin to help your child understand the different ways that she'll have to take care of things for herself.
 It was written so that you can personalize the article, print it out, and start a conversation with your teen.

 Now, two and a half years later, I want to add to that “critical” list.
 This time, I want to address other conversations you might want to have with your child as you're preparing for him to leave home.

 So, here are some other messages I think are really important to teach your kids before they leave home.
 They're not so much about how to take care of the logistics of life, as they are how to handle some of the emotional challenges that come with independence.

 - It's okay (actually, really good) to learn to ask for help.
 You don't have to do everything on your own.